ssbc/go-ssb-room/docs/README.md

 * [Download Go](https://golang.org/doc/install) & [set up your Go environment](https://golang.org/doc/install#install).
 You will need at least Go v1.16.
 * Download the repository `git clone git@github.com:ssb-ngi-pointer/go-ssb-room.git && cd go-ssb-room`
 * [Read the development instructions](../README.md)
 * You should now have a working go-ssb-room binary!
-Read the HTTP Hosting section below, for more instructions on the last mile.
+Read the HTTP Hosting and admin user sections below, for more instructions on the last mile.

 # Architecture